izaak-coleman/ImageRegistrationGP/tar/gpuECCCode/README.md

   * nongauss:      Contains gpu ECC program without gauss opt. and timed functinos - equivalent to withoutTimers exe but timed

-Makefiles all reference non standard path above for linking Generated executable requires commandline inputs in order
+Makefiles all reference non standard path above for linking.

+Generated executable requires commandline inputs in order
 1) template image 2) deformed image (will be registered) 3) f.name for warp
 matrix